 Risk management is considered an integrated part of running the business and identification and assessment of risk is a prerequisite for internal control.
 The aim is to give attention to material business risks.
-Risk is divided into business risks caused by changes in the business environment and operational risks that may be a result of defects in the way organization manages its processes.
+Risk is divided into business risks caused by changes in the business environment and operational risks that may be a result of defects in the way an organisation manages its processes.

 Business risks are evaluated and, to the extent possible, quantified in conjunction with the acceptance of plans and budgets for the forthcoming year.
-Business risk assessment is described also in the Report by the Board of Directors in the Annual Report of Suominen.
+In the 2010 evaluation, risk assessment focussed on customer risks, changes in sales prices, raw-material price fluctuations, availability of financing and the implementation of the efficiency improvement plan.
+Business risks are also discussed annually in the Report by the Board of Directors.

-Operational risks are considered to have a potential material value with transactions with external parties.
+Operational risks are considered to have a potential material value in transactions with external parties.
 However, group instructions, process check-ups, segregation of tasks and standards set up by total quality operating systems establish a prudent environment, in which exposure to material risks can be mitigated.

-Risks relating to the financial reporting are evaluated and monitored by the Board to make sure that the financial reporting of the corporation is reliable, helps decision making and serves the needs of external stakeholders.
+Risks relating to financial reporting are evaluated and monitored by the Board to make sure that the financial reporting of the corporation is reliable, helps decision making and serves the needs of external stakeholders.
 Valuation of assets and liabilities according to various evaluation assumptions and criteria can constitute a risk.

 There are estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities and these estimates and assumptions are continually evaluated and benchmarked to other similar entities.
-Complex and/or changing business circumstances may form a challenge in assessing the carrying amounts dependent on these circumstances.
+On the basis of a risk assessment like this, a decision was made to write down the goodwill of the Nonwovens cash-generating unit in the company's 2010 financial statements.
+Complex and/or changing business circumstances may form a challenge in assessing the carrying amounts.
 To avoid errors in fair values of assets or liabilities regular check-ups are made by e.g. comparing material flows, and quantity and quality data to the information given by the accounts.
 Through established and automated system-based audit trails the risk of defects caused by irregularities and discontinuities of information are diminished.